aaryansamanta/advanced-ai-curriculum/README.md

 This repository demonstrates my learning in **Python programming, data analysis, visualization, supervised learning, NLP, and neural networks**.

----

-### 📜 Academic Disclaimer
-Developed as part of the AI & Technology, Data Science, and AI Internship courses at Legend College Preparatory.

-> Please note that it is a violation of school policy to copy and use this code without proper attribution and credit acknowledgement.
-> Failing to do so can constitute plagiarism, even with small code snippets.

----

 ### 🧩 Repository Organization
 Each course folder contains: